Measuring innovation isn’t the same as measuring traditional business metrics like market size, gross margins, or return on investment.

 Innovation management, like business management in general, requires the use of metrics so you can see how well you are doing, but innovation management requires different metrics than other business processes.

 While you can (and should) calculate ROI for innovations that are implemented, you should also measure how many ideas people submit during innovation initiatives, as well as the rate at which ideas are implemented.
 Doing this keeps you on an innovative track, ensures you will reap the benefits of innovation, and inspires future innovation initiatives.
-If you’re determined to put innovation to work for your organization, IdeaScale invites you to get the Innovation Starter Kit.
+If you’re determined to put innovation to work for your organization, IdeaScale invites you to get the demo.